opendatanz/nzgoal-se/markdown/gn2/04_understanding-copyright-and-licensing.md

 Copyright is a set of property rights that automatically come into existence when you write software code.
 Copyright applies to the actual product of the work, not the idea to produce the work.
 Open source projects are grounded in copyright, there is an owner and this owner can decide what happens to the work, for example, licensing it under open source terms.

-When you create work while employed or are commissioned to write software (as a contractor) then the owner of the copyright is the entity that you did the work on behalf of, you don’t personally hold the copyright in this situation.
+When you create work while employed or are commissioned to write software (as a contractor) then the owner of the copyright is generally the entity that you did the work on behalf of, you don’t personally hold the copyright in this situation (unless it has been specifically written into your contract that you do).

-In terms of code created in or on behalf of the New Zealand Government (the "Crown"), unless contracted out of ( that is, arrangements made in the contract to alter the default):
+In terms of code created in or on behalf of the New Zealand Government (the "Crown"), unless contracted out of (that is, arrangements made in the contract to alter the default):

  "the Crown is the first owner of any copyright subsisting in any work created by a person who is employed or engaged by the Crown, under a contract of service, apprenticeship, or a contract for services" (Crown Copyright, 2014).

 This is called ["Crown Copyright"](https://en.wikipedia.org/wiki/Crown_copyright#New_Zealand) and means the NZ Government as a whole owns the copyright in the code (and the agencies look after it on the Crown’s behalf).

 Other agencies could make use of this Crown Copyright code, however Crown Copyright doesn’t apply to some organisations in Government.
-Crown Entities and State-owned Enterprises for example are excluded from Crown Copyright when they create works (in this case the Crown Entity itself is the copyright owner).
-In this situation , in order for the widest reuse across NZ Government in the simplest way, you can license the code using open source licences as set out in NZGOAL Software Extension.
+Crown Entities and State-Owned Enterprises for example are excluded from Crown Copyright when they create works (in this case the Crown Entity itself is the copyright owner).
+In this situation, in order for the widest reuse across NZ Government in the simplest way, you can license the code using open source licences as set out in NZGOAL Software Extension.

 ### Licensing